novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Shut up.
 Why are you ruining the moment?
 Ahem.
 So, when do you need it done?"

-Suddenly changing his attitude, Shin Elder asked politely.
+Suddenly changing his attitude, old man Shin asked politely.

 "The sooner, the better.
 You need to finish quickly and take on more work.
 Please help with the design first."